surrealdb/surrealmcp/instructions.md

 ## SurrealQL reference

 **IMPORTANT**: SurrealQL is NOT similar to ANSI-SQL. **Never** assume ANSI-SQL or SQL knowledge from other databases applies to SurrealQL.
-Always refer to the official SurrealDB website at https://surrealdb.com or the documentation at https://surrealdb.com/docs for accurate syntax and behavior.
+Always refer to the examples below, the official SurrealDB website at https://surrealdb.com, or the documentation at https://surrealdb.com/docs for accurate syntax and behavior.

 ### Key differences from SQL